 The application deadline is June 1

-The CPCA has established a scholarship program to assist member company’s employees and their children who plan to continue education in college or vocational school programs.
+The CPCA has established a scholarship program to assist member companies, their employees, and their children who plan to continue education in college or vocational school programs.
 This scholarship program will be administered by the CPCA scholarship committee.
-Awards will be granted without regard to race, color, creed, gender, religion, disability, or national origin.
+Awards will be granted without regard to race, color, creed, gender, religion, disability, sexual orientation, or national origin.

 Applicants to the CPCA Scholarship Program must be:

-As of now, up to two (2) $1000.00 scholarships will be awarded A student that has been awarded a scholarship may apply again each year up to three years.
-An award is contingent upon satisfactory academic performance in a full-time course of study, continued employment of the student or student’s parents of a pest control company who is an active member in good standing with the CPCA.
+Up to $1000 of scholarship funding will be awarded.
+A student who has been awarded a scholarship may apply for an additional scholarship for subsequent years of study for a maximum of four (4) total years.
+An award is contingent upon satisfactory academic performance in a full-time course of study and continued employment of the student or student’s immediate family with a pest control company that is an active member in good standing with the CPCA.

-UP TO two $1000 continuing education scholarships can be awarded if the minimum undergraduate applicants are not met.
-This can be used for continuing education courses in the Structural Pest Industry.
+Up to $1000 of scholarship funding will be provided for continuing education or graduate study if the minimum undergraduate applicants are not received.
+This can be used for continuing education study in the Structural Pest Control Industry.

 Applicants are responsible for gathering and submitting all necessary information.
-Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
-Incomplete applications will not be evaluated.
+Applications are evaluated on the information supplied.
 All information received is considered confidential.

-Applicants will be notified by August 1 if they were awarded the scholarship or not.
-Not all applicants to the program will be selected as recipients.
+Applicants will be notified by June 1st of the result of their application.
 Students may reapply to the program each year they meet eligibility requirements.

-Scholarship payments are made in equal installments on August 15 and December 30.
-Checks are mailed to each recipient’s home address and are made payable to the school for the student.
+Scholarship payments are made in two (2) equal installments on August 15 and December 15.
+Checks are mailed to each recipient’s home address and are made payable to the school of the student.